 The formulation and execution procedures of the internal audit plan of the Company are as follows: the Internal Audit Department adopts a risk and control-based audit approach.
 An annual work plan will be formulated, covering the Group’s operations and businesses as well as all the major activities and processes of each subsidiary, and a special review will be carried out on the demand of the management.
 The audit result shall be submitted to the Audit Committee promptly for review.
 Where any deficiency in the internal control is identified, the subsidiaries are required to make improvements promptly according to the recommendations.
 Audit issues are tracked and followed up by the Internal Audit Department for proper implementation.
 The Internal Audit Department shall report to the Audit Committee on a regular basis, while the Audit Committee shall report the audit findings and/or progress of the audit work to the Board after reviewing the relevant information.

 The Company adopted the Inside Information Management Policy (《內幕消息管理制度》) in 2013 (as revised in 2015), which provides guideline on the handling and dissemination of the Group’s inside information by the Directors and employees who may have access to such information as well as the relevant internal control measures.
-The Board has organised the establishment of the Inside Information Committee, a committee under the Executive Committee which comprises the executive Directors, the Company Secretary, the general manager of the capital operation department and the general manager of the legal department.
-The members of the Inside Information Committee shall take joint responsibility for the registration and management of the inside information and the insiders of the Group, which shall be organised and implemented by the Company Secretary and the capital operation department.
+The Board has organised the establishment of the Inside Information Committee, a committee under the Executive Committee which comprises the executive Directors, the Company Secretary, the general manager of the capital operation department and the general manager of the legal department of the Company.
+The members of the Inside Information Committee shall take joint responsibility for the registration and management of the inside information and the insiders of the Group, which shall be organised and implemented by the Company Secretary and the capital operation department of the Company.
 The officer-in-charge of other departments, branch companies and subsidiaries of the Company as well as the invested companies over which the Company has significant influence shall be responsible for the confidentiality of such information arising within their management authority, and shall report and communicate such inside information that comes to their knowledge.

 After being aware of any event potentially involving inside information, the senior officers of the relevant company shall fill in and submit the Inside Information Reporting Form (《內幕消息呈報表格》) truthfully on the date such inside information comes to their knowledge.
 Upon receipt of such alert, the Company Secretary shall promptly convey such inside information to the members of the Inside Information Committee for assessment.
-In accordance with the relevant provisions of the information disclosure rules, members of the Inside Information Committee shall assess on the potential inside information, fill in the Inside Information Assessment Report (《內幕消息評估報告》) and decide whether a disclosure on such information is required.
+In accordance with the relevant provisions of the information disclosure rules, members of the Inside Information Committee shall assess the potential inside information, fill in the Inside Information Assessment Report (《內幕消息評估報告》) and decide whether a disclosure on such information is required.
 Where it is determined that a disclosure is required to be made, it shall be reported to the securities regulatory authority and made within three working days or as required by the regulatory rules and regulations.

 In respect of the review of the adequacy and effectiveness of the risk management and internal control systems, the Internal Audit Department provides independent assurance regarding the adequacy and effectiveness of the Group’s risk management and internal control systems to the Board and the Audit Committee.
 The head of the Internal Audit Department shall report directly to the Audit Committee.
 With the assistance of the Internal Audit Department, the management of the Group shall be responsible for the design, implementation and monitoring of the risk management and internal control systems.
 The Annual Self-assessment Form of Internal Controls and Risk Management (《內部控制及風險管理年度自評表》) are dispatched to all subsidiaries, which shall be collected and consolidated by the Company.
 Such results shall be assessed by the Internal Audit Department and reported to the Audit Committee, which will then review such information and submit reports on the effectiveness of such systems to the Board on a regular basis.
 Where necessary, the task group(s) will hold meetings regularly to review the effectiveness of the relevant financial, operational as well as compliance control and risk management procedures and to make further improvements.